 Carson cleared as HUD inspector general finds no evidence of misconduct in furniture controversy

-The inspector general for the Department of Housing and Urban Development said in a newly released report that investigators found no evidence of misconduct by Secretary Ben Carson concerning a controversial order for expensive furniture in late 2017.
+EXCLUSIVE: The inspector general for the Department of Housing and Urban Development said in a new report that investigators found no evidence of misconduct by Secretary Ben Carson concerning a controversial order for expensive furniture in late 2017.

-The watchdog released the report Thursday, after more than a year investigating whether Carson and his wife improperly tried to purchase a $31,561 dining set for his office as part of a costly makeover.
+The watchdog completed the report Wednesday, after more than a year investigating whether Carson and his wife improperly tried to purchase a $31,561 dining set for his office as part of a costly makeover.
+Fox News obtained a copy of the findings.

 BEN CARSON'S HUD CANCELS ORDER FOR $31G DINING SET AFTER COMPLAINT